ibmresilient/resilient-community-apps/fn_datatable_utils/data/wf_example_data_table_utils_delete_rows.md

 inputs.dt_utils_datatable_api_name = workflow.properties.rows_to_delete.inputs.dt_utils_datatable_api_name

 # The internal IDs of the rows that will be deleted [again, taken from previous Get Rows Function]
-if workflow.properties.rows_to_delete and workflow.properties.rows_to_delete.rows:
+if workflow.properties.rows_to_delete and workflow.properties.rows_to_delete.content.rows:
   rows_ids = []
-  for row in workflow.properties.rows_to_delete.rows:
+  for row in workflow.properties.rows_to_delete.content.rows:
     rows_ids.append(row["id"])
   inputs.dt_utils_rows_ids = str(rows_ids)
 ```